 Makita Cordless Floor Blower DUB 183

-The standalone weight of the battery leaf blower is a total of 4.1 lbs, which is a little over the previous tools standalone weight.
-Additionally, depending on the capacity of the battery you chose, the weight can go up to 5.5 lbs which can still be considered relatively lightweight.
-Regarding the noise level, with 85 db(a) the Makita cordless blower DUB 183 is slightly louder than the DUB 182.
+The standalone weight of the blower is a total of 4.1 lbs, which is a little over the previous tools standalone weight.
+Additionally, depending on the capacity of the battery you chose, the weight can go up to 5.5 lbs.
+This can still be considered relatively lightweight.
+Regarding the noise level, with 85 db(a) the Makita blower DUB 183 is slightly louder than the DUB 182.

 Looking at the design of the handheld blowers, a major difference is the length of the blower tube.
 The Makita DUB 183 sports an unusually long blower tube which will be particularly interesting for taller people.
 The longer tube can spare you from bending at an uncomfortable angle, especially if you plan on working for longer periods of time in your yard.
 The placement of the comfortable rubber grip is also smart in design.
 This handheld is designed to be held pointing downward rather than at an angle, making handling very easy.